drzhelnov/drzhelnov.github.io/usmle/tcom.md

 Identifies sources of error and suggests appropriate measures to evaluate or reduce the likelihood of specific errors.

-## Practice-Based Learning ­– Applied Biostatistics and Clinical Epidemiology
+## Practice-Based Learning ­– Applied Biostatistics and Clinical Epidemiology - BOTH STEPS

-### Principles of Biostatistics and Epidemiology
+### Principles of Biostatistics and Epidemiology - BOTH STEPS

 **Understanding and Application of the Principles of Biostatistics and Epidemiology**